SUPERFLOT™ – BIOGAS

 As a part of our FLOTAMET™ system, SUPERFLOT™ – BIOGAS achieves outstanding treatment results in many industries where the high biological content and elevated suspended matter must be completely removed.

-Industries and applications: together with the anaerobic waste and wastewater treatment where the biogas can be utilized for solids-liquid separation, for high solids wastewater treatment in industries such as diary and ice cream production, chocolate, confectionaries, distilleries, palm oil production, pet food manufacturing and many more.
+Industries and applications: together with the anaerobic waste and wastewater treatment where the biogas can be utilized for solids-liquid separation, for high solids wastewater treatment in industries such as dairy and ice cream production, chocolate, confectionaries, distilleries, palm oil production, pet food manufacturing and many more.

 The anaerobic biomass solids are floated to the surface of the SUPERFLOT™ – BIOGAS by a curtain of fine biogas bubbles, similar to the function of the air bubbles in the SUPERFLOT™ – AIR.
 The fine biogas bubbles are created by dissolving biogas under pressure within a stream of recycled effluent from the unit.
 After injection of this stream into the lower part of the flotation chamber, the subsequent pressure release results in the formation of fine biogas bubbles, which float to the water surface, carrying the anaerobic biomass solids with them.